RDP1974/Delphi64RTL/Readme.md

 Copyright 17 June 2019 Roberto Della Pasqua (updated 9 March 2020)

 24 August 2022 DLLs built with the latest stable OneAPI and TBB ver.
 2021.6<br>
-10 January 2023 updated zlib 1.2.13 with latest Intel IPP
+10 January 2023 updated to zlib 1.2.13 with latest Intel IPP

 This folder contains: